andrew henderson menu

 Global Citizen

-If you’re a high-net-worth individual (HNWI), chances are you regularly reevaluate which countries are best positioned to address your key needs of wealth preservation, global mobility and lifestyle.
+If you’re a high-net-worth individual (HNWI), chances are you regularly reevaluate which countries are best positioned to address your essential needs of wealth preservation, global mobility and lifestyle.

 After all, those qualities are critical for HNWIs looking to relocate or diversify their citizenship.